UNICEF Executive and Leadership Team

 Leadership Overview

-UNICEF has 10 executives leading key functions including strategy, finance, operations, and field management.
+UNICEF has 10 executives leading key functions including strategy, financial oversight, field operations, nutrition, humanitarian response, emergency management, medical advocacy, and organizational leadership.

 Leadership Roles at UNICEF